Out-of-State and International Volunteers at W.O.L.F.

 Becoming a Volunteer

 If you live out-of-state or across the globe and wish to participate in a short-term volunteer opportunity at W.O.L.F. you need to submit an out-of-state volunteer application along with 2 references (please include the name, phone number, email, and relationship of each reference).
-If you are accepted you will receive an attend onsite training at the Sanctuary and pay the annual W.O.L.F. volunteer membership dues.
+If you are accepted you will attend onsite training at the Sanctuary and pay the annual W.O.L.F. volunteer membership dues.
 To sign up for an orientation, email in your application (see link below) and the volunteer coordinator will inform you of orientation availabilities.

 W.O.L.F. maintains a high level of standards and accountability for volunteers.
 To be accepted, you must be able to comply with the following requirements.